 I looked for freeware options but couldn’t find much.
 Mp3 File Merger seemed promising, but I wasn’t too sure if it was actually doing something.
 My further digging revealed that it simply created a DOS .bat file of copy statements with the /b (binary) switch.
 That made me say, “hey, I could write something that does that”.
 So I didn’t spend any time on the actual “copy” functionality, but worked on making the process quick, easy, seemless, etc…. for me.
 We’ll, I’ve done that.
 I like it.
 So why not let others use it too?
 So, I tried to clean it up a bit and throw together a basic help file and install process.
 Hopefully it will work for you too.
 For a fuller version of how it works, take a look at the html help online.

 I don’t have much time or desire to mess with it very much so I can’t promise that it will evolve much.
-But feel free to contact me if you have questions, feature requests or bug reports…we’ll see what happens! 😉 You can use our contact page or better yet leave a comment below.
+But feel free to contact me if you have questions, feature requests or bug reports…we’ll see what happens! 😉 You can use the contact form on the right here, or better yet leave a comment below.

 I’ve created a non-elegant French translation of the interface (included…language is changable via an .ini file parameter) and I’d welcome corrections to that and a translation of the help file.
 I’d, of course welcome translations of any other language and will include them here if they come.